pika-org/pika/docs/usage.rst

 Logging
 =======

-The pika runtime logs warnings and more severe messages to stderr by default, using `spdlog
-<https://github.com/gabime/spdlog>`_.
-To change the logging level, set the ``PIKA_LOG_LEVEL``
-environment variable to a value between 0 (trace) and 6 (off) (the values correspond to levels in spdlog).
+The pika runtime uses `spdlog <https://github.com/gabime/spdlog>`_ for logging.
+Warnings and more severe messages are logged by default.
+To change the logging level, set the ``PIKA_LOG_LEVEL`` environment variable to a value between 0 (trace) and 6 (off) (the values correspond to levels in spdlog).
 The log messages are sent to stderr by default.
 The destination can be changed by setting the ``PIKA_LOG_DESTINATION`` environment variable.
 Supported values are: